Liturgy

 Liturgy is the customary public ritual of worship performed by a religious group.
-Liturgy can also be used to refer specifically to public worship by Christians.
 As a religious phenomenon, liturgy represents a communal response to and participation in the sacred through activities reflecting praise, thanksgiving, remembrance, supplication, or repentance.
 It forms a basis for establishing a relationship with God.

 Technically speaking, liturgy forms a subset of ritual.
 The word liturgy, sometimes equated in English as "service", refers to a formal ritual enacted by those who understand themselves to be participating in an action with the divine.

 Etymology

-The word liturgy (/lɪtərdʒi/), derived from the technical term in ancient Greek (λειτουργία), leitourgia, which literally means "work for the people" is a literal translation of the two words "litos ergos" or "public service".
+The word liturgy (/lɪtərdʒi/), derived from the technical term in ancient Greek (λειτουργία), leitourgia, which means "work or service for the people" is a literal translation of the two affixes λήϊτος, "leitos", derived from the Attic form of λαός ("people, public"), and ἔργον, "ergon", meaning "work, service".

 In origin, it signified the often expensive offerings wealthy Greeks made in service to the people, and thus to the polis and the state.
 Through the leitourgia, the rich carried a financial burden and were correspondingly rewarded with honours and prestige.
-The leitourgia were assigned by the polis, the State and the Roman Empire, and became obligatory in the course of the 3rd century A.D.
-The performance of such supported the patron's standing among the elite and the popular at large.
-The holder of a Hellenic leitourgia was not taxed a specific sum, but was entrusted with a particular ritual, which could be performed with greater or lesser magnificence.
+Specific leitourgia were assigned by the polis, the State, and during Rome's domination, the Roman Imperial authorities as "gifts" to the state and the people.
+Their performance became obligatory in the course of the 3rd century AD, as a form of taxation.
+The holder of a Hellenic leitourgia was not taxed a specific sum, but was assigned to subsidise a particular ritual, which could be performed with greater or lesser generosity or magnificence.
 The chief sphere remained that of civic religion, embodied in the festivals: M.I.
 Finley notes "in Demosthenes' day there were at least 97 liturgical appointments in Athens for the festivals, rising to 118 in a (quadrennial) Panathenaic year."
-However, groups of rich citizens were assigned to pay for expenses such as civic amenities and even warships.
-Eventually, under the Roman Empire, such obligations, known as munera, devolved into a competitive and ruinously expensive burden that was avoided when possible.
-These included a wide range of expenses having to do with civic infrastructure and amenities; and imperial obligations such as highway, bridge and aqueduct repair, supply of various raw materials, and feeding troops in transit.
+Groups of rich citizens were assigned to subsidise civic amenities and even warships.
+Eventually, under the Roman Empire, such obligations, known to Romans as munera, devolved into a competitive and ruinously expensive burden that was avoided when possible.
+Munera included a wide range of expenses having to do with civic infrastructure and amenities; festivals and games (ludi) and imperial obligations such as highway, bridge and aqueduct repair, supply of various raw materials, and feeding troops in transit.

 Buddhism

-Buddhist liturgy is a formalized service of veneration and worship performed within a Buddhist Sangha community in nearly every traditional denomination and sect in the Buddhist world.
+Buddhist liturgy is a formalized service of veneration and worship performed within a Buddhist Sangha in nearly every traditional denomination and sect in the Buddhist world.
 It is often done one or more times a day and can vary among the Theravada, Mahayana, and Vajrayana sects.

 The liturgy mainly consists of chanting or reciting a sutra or passages from a sutras, a mantra (especially in Vajrayana), and several gathas.
 Depending on what practice the practitioner wishes to undertake, it can be done at a temple or at home.
 The liturgy is almost always performed in front of an object or objects of veneration and accompanied by offerings of light, incense, water, and food.